 Religious Reform and Continued Subjugation: During the Vasa Dynasty, a series of major religious reforms (collectively known as the Swedish Reformation) altered the status of the Roman Catholic Church in Sweden.
 In 1527, Gustav Vasa, with support from powerful elements of Swedish society, placed the Church under royal control.
 A protracted period of reform ensued.
-The result was the establishment of the independent Church of Swedish (and, by extension, Finnish) religion (see Religion and Spirituality).
+The result was the establishment of the independent Church of Sweden in 1536 and emergence of Protestantism as the dominant Swedish (and, by extension, Finnish) religion (see Religion and Spirituality).
 In 1546, reformist bishop Mikael day western Russia) for eastern territory.
 To help sustain its efforts in this theater, Sweden forced landholding peasants, who held a large portion of the land in Finland at the time, to quarter soldiers.
 Consequently, many peasants revolted, resulting in a conflict now known as the Club War.
 The authorities quickly suppressed these uprisings and later offered fiefs (estates) and tax exemptions to Finnish nobles who agreed to fight on their behalf.
 Although this practice was not widespread, these nobles exploited the peasantry and zealously protected their newly granted privileges, causing divisions in the Finnish countryside.
-Despite these difficulties, King Gustav Adolf made reforms in the early 17th century that improved Finland's status in the Kingdom and contributed to the spread of the Swedish language among the elite.
-Sweden also won control of some Muscovite territory, and the border drawn by the Peace of Stolbovo in 1617 ceded parts of Karelia to Swedish Finland.
-Finnish conscripts supplied manpower for campaigns into the Catholic Holy Roman Empire of the German Nation when Sweden entered Europe's ongoing Thirty Years War in 1629.
-Otherwise, Finland remained peripheral through the end of the 17th century.